Vienne, Isère: Reformation and Renaissance

 Between 1482 and 1527, French kings appointed four Italians as archbishop of Vienne in succession, beginning with Angelo Cato, a doctor and astrologer.
 The last of these, Scaramuccia Trivulzio, died in Rome before he could take possession of the archbishopric, which allowed for the confirmation of Pierre Palmier, elected by the canons of Saint-Maurice in an act of resistance to the royal practice of appointing foreign prelates.
 At this time, there was no shortage of priests: a 1551 consular document indicated that over 5000 masses were celebrated each year in Vienne.

 As a result of a 1540 printers' strike in Lyon, Michael Servetus' publisher moved to Vienne, where Pierre Palmier had invited his former teacher to come live.
 From 1541, Servetus worked as a doctor in the town, where he was known as Michel de Villeneuve, but also participated in decisions related to town infrastructure (rebuilding the Saint-Sévère bridge over the Gère after the 13 October 1544 flood).
 In January 1553 his Christianismi Restitutio (Note: The title of the book deliberately echoes Calvin's Institutio Christianae Religionis.) was published anonymously in Vienne in a clandestine workshop, after being refused by a publisher in Basel.
 Jean Frellon, a Lyon bookseller, sent a copy to the theologian John Calvin, because Servetus had included his correspondence with Calvin in the book.
 Calvin, who viewed Servetus as a delirious braggart, insinuated dire consequences should Servetus come to Geneva.
 (Note: Writing to William Farel of Servetus' "Thrasonic bravado" in 1546, and of the latter's announced plan to visit him in Geneva, Calvin said that as long as his voice carried weight in Geneva, should Servetus come, he would never return home alive —a wish that came to be fulfilled seven years later.)
 In the book, Servetus was also critical of the Pope and the Roman church, particularly of the doctrine of the Trinity and of child baptism.
 By order of Cardinal François de Tournon and Archbishop Palmier, he was arrested on 5 April 1553.
 Questioned for the next two days by the inquisitor Matthieu Ory, among others, he denied that he was Servetus, saying he had usurped the name for his correspondence with Calvin.
 On the morning of the third day, he managed to escape from the prison due to the special privileges accorded him by the bailliff.
 Ory recommended that he be found guilty of heresy, which was done on 17 June, when he was condemned to be burned at the stake, along with his books, in a then-undeveloped area of the Saint-Martin neighbourhood.

 Vienne was sacked in 1562 by the Protestants under the baron des Adrets, and was held by the Catholic League from 1590 until 1595, when it was taken in the name of King Henry IV by Henri de Montmorency.
 The fortifications were demolished between 1589 and 1636.
+The Hôtel de Ville was commissioned as a private residence in the late 17th century.